-- Connecting factor: the location of the property of the adult - Concurrent subsidiary jurisdiction - Scope of jurisdiction: limited to measures concerning the property of the adult located in that State which are compatible with those taken by the authorities having jurisdiction under Articles 5 to 8, potential unlimited extraterritorial effect, unlimited temporal effect - Measures taken under Article g are subject to replacement, termination or modification by later measures taken by the competent authority of a Contracting Party with jurisdiction under Articles 5 to 8 - CO-OPERATION requirements: - ✓ Recommendation to communicate in order to verify the compatibility of the intended measures with those taken by the authorities having jurisdiction under Articles 5 to 8 - ✓ Communication recommended if urgent measures have been taken in another State under Article 10 - 4.35 The competent authorities of a Contracting Party have concurrent subsidiary jurisdiction in relation to take measures of protection concerning property, when said property is situated in their territory of that Contracting Party.
-213 This allows for the taking of measures of protection which are adapted to the (property) laws of the State in which the property is located, which in turn makes the implementation of those measures more
+- Connecting factor: the location of the property of the adult - Concurrent subsidiary jurisdiction: limited to measures that are compatible with those taken by the authorities having jurisdiction under Articles 5 to 8 - Scope of jurisdiction: limited to measures concerning the property of the adult located in that State; potential unlimited extraterritorial effect, unlimited temporal effect - Measures taken are subject to replacement, termination or modification by later measures taken by the competent authority of another Contracting Party (see Explanatory Report, para.
+76) - COMMUNICATION/CO-OPERATION requirements: - Recommendation to communicate following Article 10(4): to verify the compatibility of the intended measures with those taken by the authorities having jurisdiction under Articles 5 to 8 - ✓ Communication recommended if urgent measures have been taken in another State under Article 10

-210 Art.
+Art.
 45(d).
 See also C&R No 12 of the First Meeting of the SC (see path indicated in note 8).